omranjamal/PhraseEngine/README.md

 ```

-## &lt;data/&gt; with fallbacks
+#### with fallbacks
-Imagine thsi scenarios: You want to write a language file that says `"Mr [x] likes trains."` you want to refer to them by their last name and only default to the first name if for some reason the last name isn't known.
+Imagine this scenario: You want to write a language file that says `"Mr [x] likes trains."` you want to refer to them by their last name and only default to the first name if for some reason the last name isn't known.

 ```XML
 <sentence>